cerbos/cerbos-sdk-python/DEVELOPMENT.md

 ### Async and non-async

-[Unasync](https://unasync.readthedocs.io/en/latest/index.html) is used to generate non-async code based on the async implementation.
-Only make changes to files in `cerbos/sdk/_async`.
-Then run `./pw generate` to re-generate the code in `cerbos/sdk/_sync`.
+A forked version of [Unasync](https://unasync.readthedocs.io/en/latest/index.html) is used to generate non-async code based on the async implementation.
+Only make changes to files in `src/cerbos/sdk/_async`.
+Then run `./pw generate` to re-generate the code in `src/cerbos/sdk/_sync`.

 ### Package management